xKaaay/Calculator/README.md

 # Calculator V 0.1
 Just a calculator proyect in english and spanish, nothing special

-- Added english and spanish
+- Added english and spanish.
+- Only addition available for now.